Soay123/SilverSatPersonalDevWork/README.md

 - A voltage divider which uses resistors requires a very high impedance resistor which results in a very small current.

-  1. Lets look at the circuit using resistors.
-R1 and R3 are parrellel to each other, so R1's impedance (the load) needs to be in the mega ohm range (either from a resistor or IC), but then you have almost no current. (and that will not work for specs above)
+  1. Voltage divider using resistors.
+R1 and R3 are parrellel to each other (Thevinen equivilent), so R1's impedance (the load) needs to be in the mega ohm range (either from a resistor or IC) for the voltage out of the voltage divider be be accurate, but then you have almost no current.
+Per the specs at 3.3v you cannot have more than 13200 ohm impedance and remain within the operating range of the sensor.

   ```
   Vin----R2---|---R3---|